Payment Error Rate Measurement (PERM)

 Where can I find more information?

-Providers can visit the CMS PERM website to learn more about PERM.
+- Providers can visit the CMS PERM website to learn more about PERM or visit the Providers web page on the CMS PERM website.

-- Providers can participate in Provider Education Calls/Webinars to learn more about the PERM process and provider responsibility.
-CMS will make the same presentation on each date followed by a live question and answer session.
+- Providers can participate in one of four Provider Education Sessions in June and July 2016 to learn more about the PERM process and provider responsibility.
+CMS will make the same presentation on each date.
+See the CMS flyer on the Provider Education Sessions for more details.

 Where do I go for more information?